 Region of Kenya.
 This harvest dance is performed during happy celebrations

-achievements and bumper harvest.
+of successful community achievements and bumper harvest.
 The dance movements

 originate from the style of grinding millet, which emphasize the shoulder

 and waist with special accentuation of the upper torso.

 This dance is from the Kakamega people of the Luhyia

 ethnic group of western province of Kenya.
 It is performed mainly during

 festivities and ceremonies associated with wedding, child naming, bull

 fight and commemoration of new homes.
 Most of the songs that are used

 emphasize and praise the heroes and leaders of the communities.

 Dances from Zimbabwe

 Jerusarem comes from the Zezuru people of western Mashobaland of Zimbabwe.

-Originally, this dance

-was performed exclusively
+Originally, Mbende was performed exclusively during the marriage ceremony

 same time exhibiting sexual prowess of both men and women

 Baakisimba: Sematimba Ne Kikwabanga and Olutalu

-Royal music for the Kabaka (king) of the Buganda of the Kabaka's court.
+Royal music for the Kabaka (king) of the Buganda of Uganda.

+are played in the enclosure of the Kabaka's court.
 The amadinda is a

 twelve -key xylophone and the akadinda has seventeen or twenty-two keys.

-the King (Kabaka).
-In range, the akadinda extends beyond the amadinda, especially in the upper register.
+the akadinda extends beyond the amadinda, especially in the upper register.